IraMalik/Travel-Website-HTML-CSS-JS-PHPMySQL/README.md

 3. **Create Database:**
    - Access `http://localhost/phpmyadmin` in your web browser.
-   - Create a new database and name it `travel` and make a table with the required column names.
+   - Create a new database and name it `travel`, and make a table with the required column names.

 5. **Access the Website:**
    Open your web browser and search `http://localhost/travel` to access the locally hosted travel website.